 Stirring in diversity to patient sampling

-According to Heidi Rehm, PhD, co-director of the program in medical and population genetics and a member at the Broad Institute, the data sets used to understand variation are more biased toward less diverse populations, which has several impacts.
+According to Heidi Rehm, PhD, Chief Genomics Officer at Massachusetts General Hospital and Co-Director of the Program in Medical and Population Genetics at the Broad Institute, the data sets used to understand variation are more biased toward less diverse populations, which has several impacts.
 “If you’re doing a disease study and only enroll white people, you’re only going to find pathogenic variants in white people, and you’re not going to find pathogenic variants in black people, for example, and many other populations,” Rehm told Inside Precision Medicine.
 “Then you’re not going to understand the contributors to disease in black individuals as well as you will understand contributors to white individuals.
 You’re not as effectively building your knowledge base of the causes of disease.
 Without this data, we are hampered at interpreting variants either because we’re [impeded] in ruling them out as pathogenic or…in the evidence we’re building to prove them as pathogenic.”

 Rehm says that the racial bias in data results in a higher rate of uncertainty on the clinical genomic testing results from underrepresented populations compared to those represented.

-A few years ago, Rehm took part in a study looking at the rate of uncertainty in a few different diseases with high-volume testing, such as cardiomyopathy hearing loss and showed that the positive yield was lower in those who were underrepresented and higher in European individuals.
+A few years ago, Rehm took part in a study looking at the rate of uncertainty in a few different diseases with high-volume testing, such as cardiomyopathy and hearing loss and showed that the positive yield was lower in those who were underrepresented and higher in European individuals.
 Inversely, the rate of inconclusive results was higher in underrepresented compared to Europeans.
-Rehm suspects this inequity in genomic certainty has effects that trickle down to the rate of referrals to specialty genomic clinics.
+Rehm suspects this inequity in genomic certainty is in part due to the low rate of referrals for underrepresented individuals to specialty genomic clinics.
 When looking at the rate of referrals to specialty clinics, Rehm said that the representation of underrepresented individuals goes way down compared to the general population in that healthcare system.
 This data makes her consider that underrepresented individuals are not getting to specialists either because they’re not getting referrals or going to the appointments.

 The root of this sampling issue starts with how genetic databases are assembled.
 Daniel MacArthur, PhD, who previously served as co-director of the medical and population genetics program at the Broad Institute, has sequenced tens of thousands of individuals and has spent years building large reference databases of non-pathogenic variation, which is essential for rare disease diagnosis.
 “When we first started sequencing rare disease patients, we would start to go through all the genetic changes we found in their genome and look them up in the existing databases of normal variation, and it was clear at the time those databases were just inadequate,” MacArthur told Inside Precision Medicine.
 “They weren’t accurate enough; they weren’t big enough; they didn’t have enough diversity.”

 With time, MacArthur says that the resources started getting bigger and more types of data were included.
 Still, fundamentally the work stayed the same: generate clean data to make an extensive list of all the genetic changes made available for the whole world to look at so they can dig around and see how common each variant is.
-What followed were a series of later releases that eventually became The Genome Aggregation Database (gnomAD), which aggregates and harmonizes exome and genome sequencing data from a variety of large-scale sequencing projects and makes summary data available for the broader scientific community.
+What followed were a series of later releases now called the Genome Aggregation Database (gnomAD), which aggregates and harmonizes exome and genome sequencing data from a variety of large-scale sequencing projects and makes summary data available for the broader scientific community.
 The only thing that changed was the number of people.
-“Now, we’ve got about 200,000 people in those databases, which still blows my mind to think about how far we’ve come in the course of the last 20 years — to go from having one genome to having all of these genomes that we can now take a look at in a way that that’s fully publicly accessible is it’s quite amazing,” said MacArthur.
+“Now, we’ve got about 200,000 people in those databases, which still blows my mind to think about how far we’ve come in the course of the last 20 years — to go from having one genome to having all of these genomes that are publicly accessible is quite amazing,” said MacArthur.

 Reaching the underrepresented

-But Rehm and MacArthur are not satisfied with the gnomAD project.
-For Rehm, who is continuing the work on gnomAD, the project is seeking out more highly diverse populations to include in the dataset for interpreting variants.
+But Rehm and MacArthur are not satisfied with the current diversity of the gnomAD database.
+For Rehm, who is continuing the work on gnomAD, along witrh MacArthur and colleagues the project is seeking out more highly diverse populations to include in the dataset for interpreting variants.
 Typically, the gnomAD team includes any data sequenced at the Broad because it’s quite easy to get with requisite permission.
-However, that’s only the stuff that gets sent by the Broad.
+However, that’s only the data generated at the Broad.
 “Other countries have more diversity than in the U.S., and there’s data that’s getting sequenced but never gets sent to the Broad,” said Rehm.
-“In fact, there’s data that can’t be sent to the Broad — it actually can’t physically leave the country that generated it.
-So, we are developing methods to try to teach those other countries and the genomic experts there to run the same pipelines and approaches that we are running on our data and to be able to generate similar data sets.”
+“In fact, there’s data that can’t be sent to the Broad — it actually can’t physically leave the country that generated it due to national restrictions in certain countries.
+So, we are developing methods to try to teach those other countries and the genomic experts there to run the same pipelines and approaches that we are running on our data and to be able to generate similar data sets with aggregate results that can be shared alongside the gnomAD dataset”

 At the Broad, Rehm also does a lot of rare disease research studies on individuals with a diagnosis.
 Through these studies, her team is working to recruit more individuals of diverse backgrounds.
 To do so, they’ve translated materials into different languages and are using social media platforms to reach geographically diverse regions so that no one has to travel, which is resource intensive.
 “We just send kits to their house and collect samples wherever they are,” said Rehm, who is trying to reduce the barriers to enrollment in studies.
 “You don’t have to be next to an academic medical center, for example.
-We have a project in Africa to recruit individuals in neurodevelopmental disorders and specifically enroll individuals there.”
+We also collaborate with colleagues who are recruiting individuals with neurodevelopmental disorders to enable diagnosis of individuals there.”

-As the chief genomics officer at Mass General Hospital (MGH) and through that role working on the issue of access to care — fewer patients of diverse backgrounds get referrals to specialty clinics — Rehm is trying to tackle genetic literacy with physicians at the primary care stage.
-Accordingly, MGH has launched an e-consult service targeted at primary care physicians so they can ask questions about whether to refer a patient to a specialty clinic for sequencing or get a patient a genetic test.
+As the Chief Genomics Officer at Mass General Hospital (MGH) and through that role working on the issue of access to care — fewer patients of diverse backgrounds get referrals to specialty clinics — Rehm is trying to tackle genetic literacy with physicians at the primary care stage.
+Accordingly, MGH has launched an e-consult service targeted at primary care physicians so they can ask questions about genetic services including whether to refer a patient to a specialty clinic for genetic testing or counselling.
 In addition, MGH has also launched the Preventive Genomics Clinic so that individuals who are at risk for disease but don’t have a disease and therefore wouldn’t be referred to specialty clinics and might never get there could still get access to genetic testing.
 “We would see those patients at risk and target the primary care clinics for those referrals,” said Rehm.
-“We’re working on converting that to a fast track system, which is a virtual clinic to be able to see more patients and address as just real high volume needs, and trying to tackle it on the primary care side where the more diverse population is seeing.”
+“We’re working on converting that to a fast track system, which is a virtual clinic to be able to see more patients in direct collaboration with primary care physicians who see the more diverse populations and address the very high volume needs.”

 “The majority of it, at about 60%, was from people of European ancestry, and the non-Europeans included tended to come from only a relatively small number of groups from African Americans, of Latino or Hispanic ancestry, and East and South Asia.
 Many parts of the world weren’t represented, including most non-European communities living in my native Australia.”